aemonge/aemonge/cheatsheet.md

   'hidden_layers': [ l.out_features for e in model.hidden_layers],
   'state': model.state_dict()
 } # Use this Structure to save and load, better.
 Since it contains a simple description of the architecture.

 ```

+#### Transformation for images classification
+> `RandAugment`: Practical automated data augmentation with a reduced search space

+Use  `torchvision.transforms.RandAugment` which is a random Transformation policies that have been optimized by the community for image classification.

 ### 🪐 Jupiter
 Untill the real refresh is done, just `jupyter notebook --autoreload  --no-browser -y 4-Fashion-MNIST-_Exercises_.ipynb`